longkai/essays/memories/2016/neat_src_organization.md

 If you write Go code, set ``GOPATH`` to ``~/src``, all your build artifacts would be seen in ``~/bin``, it's fine, isn't it?

-Finally, there is no rules from this article but some personal suggetions.
+Finally, there are no rules from this article but some personal suggestions.
 Thanks for reading, happy hacking!

 ### EOF
 2016-02-04, Guilin, very cold so no code